danielgaskell/scc/doc/symbos.md

 For windows that have the `WIN_RESIZABLE` flag, there is an important distinction between the size of the *window* (given by `.w` and `.h`) and the size of its *content* (given by `.wfull` and `.hfull`).
 The window will have scroll bars at the edges, and if the size of the window is smaller than the size of the content, the user will be able to use these scroll bars to move around and view the whole content of the window.
 This can be used to accomplish a variety of interesting techniques by adjusting the content of the window in response to the user scrolling or resizing the window; see [resizing calculations](#resizing-calculations) for some discussion of this.

 The window icon is an 8x8 4-color SGX image.
 The `.icon` member can be set to 0 if there is no icon, but this will also prevent the window from being displayed correctly in the taskbar.
-Images can be converted to SGX format using software such as [MSX Viewer 5](https://marmsx.msxall.com/msxvw/msxvw5/index_en.php), and their raw data examined using a hex editor.
+Images can be converted to SGX format using software such as [MSX Viewer 5](https://marmsx.msxall.com/msxvw/msxvw5/index_en.php) (classic version), and their raw data examined using a hex editor.
 A simple default icon is:

 ```c
 _transfer char icon[19] = {0x02, 0x08, 0x08, 0xFF, 0xFF, 0xF8, 0xF1, 0xF8, 0xF1,